Last updated on July 2nd, 2023 at 02:34 pm

 Where are the biggest waves in the world?

-Nazare currently holds the record for the biggest wave ever surfed, but I have no doubt that some lesser surfed spots could match and even exceed it in the near future.
+Nazare currently holds the record for the biggest wave ever surfed, but I do not doubt that some lesser surfed spots could match and even exceed it soon.

 Where are the biggest waves in the US?

-Cortes Bank has the ability to produce the largest waves in the US with Mavericks coming in as a close second.
+Cortes Bank can produce the largest waves in the US with Mavericks coming in as a close second.